ember-learn/ember-blog/source/2020-01-27-the-ember-times-issue-132.md

 Ever needed to keep finding related files in your Ember repo using [VSCode](https://code.visualstudio.com/)?
 [Suchita Doshi (@suchitadoshi1987)](https://github.com/suchitadoshi1987) created an extension to make that leap easier!

 The [Related Files Hopper extension](https://marketplace.visualstudio.com/items?itemName=suchitadoshi1987.file-hopper) helps developers navigate through the multiple files that are touched when working on a feature.
-Within Ember for example, a person adding or removing something in `components/foo.js` would likely also touch `templates/foo.hbs` and related tests `unit/foo-test.js` or `acceptance/foo-test.js`.
-This extension provides hot keys to present related files as an option to jump into while you’re currently working in a selected file.
+Within Ember for example, a person adding or removing something in `components/foo.js` would likely also touch `templates/foo.hbs` and related tests `integration/foo-test.js` or `acceptance/foo-test.js`.
+This extension provides hot keys for related files when you're working in `components/foo.js`.

 Try it out today and be sure to [leave some feedback](https://twitter.com/suchita009/status/1218310260592496641) or [contribute new features](https://github.com/suchitadoshi1987/related-files-hopper)!